alexmark-esc/negligence-alignment/README.md

-# Negligent AI: Reasonable Care for AI Safety — Data Repository
+# Frontier Models Do Not Foreground Legal Considerations by Default — Data Repository

-Data for "Negligent AI: Reasonable Care for AI Safety" (Mark, 2026).
+Data for "Frontier Models Do Not Foreground Legal Considerations by Default: A Negligence Case Study" (Mark & Gardhouse, 2026).

 ## Repository Contents